 Walker Ranch Dam, Bexar County.

-The in our area has demonstrated the need to provide protection from future flooding events.
-As part of our commitment to , , and creeks and rivers, the San Antonio River Authority (River Authority) employs a comprehensive approach to flood mitigation.
-Part of this approach includes the ongoing maintenance of flood retention dams throughout the .
+The history of flooding in our area has demonstrated the need to provide protection from future flooding events.
+As part of our commitment to safe, clean, and enjoyable creeks and rivers, the San Antonio River Authority (River Authority) employs a comprehensive approach to flood mitigation.
+Part of this approach includes the ongoing maintenance of flood retention dams throughout the San Antonio River Basin.

 Many of these dams sit on properties that also serve as nature-based parks and the significant benefits provided by the dams for enhancing flood safety and protection are sometimes understated.
 Want to learn more about where these dams are and how they work?
 Follow along as we share more!